bodywork-ml/bodywork-docs/docs/quickstart_batch_job.md

       retries: 2
 ```

-From which it is clear to see that we have specified that this stage is a batch stage (as opposed to a service stage), with an estimate of the CPU and memory resources to request from the Kubernetes cluster, how long to wait and how many times to retry, etc.
+From which it is clear to see that we have specified that this stage is a batch stage (as opposed to a service stage), together with an estimate of the CPU and memory resources to request from the Kubernetes cluster, how long to wait and how many times to retry, etc.

 ## Configuring the Workflow

-The `project` section of the `bodywork.yaml` file contains the configuration for the whole workflow, which in this case consists of a single stage as defined in the `score_data` directory.
+The `project` section of the `bodywork.yaml` file contains the configuration for the whole workflow, which in this case consists of a single stage as defined in the `stages.scoring_service` section of `bodywork.yaml`.

 ```yaml
 project: